sonenko/shop/README.md

 ## About (DO NOT USE! it is in development)
-Simple shop that can scale in seconds
+Simple Shopping Basket that able to scale in minutes :)

 #### Run application in dev mode
 simply run Main cass from IDE, or execute next commands from terminal